Q: Should I install the program on a server or on a workstation?

-Either server or workstation can run Total Network Inventory 2.
-It is just a matter of usage convenience, because it's not a client-server application and you need to have access to the graphical console of the computer you install it on, either directly or using some remote desktop utility.
-Besides, if you run it under domain admin account, you will be able to scan all computers as "current user", otherwise you would need to specify domain admin credentials explicitly.
+A: Both a server and a workstation can run Total Network Inventory 3.
+It’s just a matter of usage convenience, because it's not a client-server application, and you need to have access to the graphical console of the computer it's installed on, either directly or by using a remote desktop utility.
+However, if you run it under the domain admin account, you’ll be able to scan all computers as "current user" – otherwise you’d need to specify domain admin credentials explicitly.

-However take note that if you install the program on Windows XP SP2/SP3 or Windows Vista SP0/SP1, and if there are many scan threads launched simultaneously, there may be issues with connections to remote computers.
-This is due to a restriction on the maximum number of TCP half-open connections (connection attempts, SYN_SENT socket state) existing in the mentioned Windows versions, which doesn't allow more than 10 outbound connections to be in this state at a time.
+However, take note that if you install the program on Windows XP SP2/SP3 or Vista SP0/SP1 and there are a lot of scan threads launching simultaneously, there may be issues with connections to remote computers.
+This is caused by a restriction on the maximum number of TCP half-open connections (connection attempts, SYN_SENT socket state) existing in the aforementioned Windows versions, which doesn't allow for more than 10 outbound connections to be in this state at a time.
 After reaching this limit, all other connections in the system (including those executed by this program) are queued and may reach their timeout, thus producing inconsistent results.
-This issue is also known as "Event 4226 issue", because reaching the limitation produces a record in the System Event Log with EventID 4226.
-Windows 2000, Windows XP SP0/SP1, Windows Vista SP2, Windows 7, and all Windows Server systems don't have such limitation.
-Thus in general case we recommend to install the program on server systems.
+This issue is also known as the “Event 4226” issue, because reaching the limitation produces a record in the System Event Log with EventID 4226.
+Windows 2000, Windows XP SP0/SP1, Windows Vista SP2, Windows 7/8, and all Windows Server systems don't have such a limitation.
+Thus, in the general case, we recommend to install the program on server systems or modern desktop systems.

 Remote administrator access with blank password is not allowed starting with Windows XP.

-This Windows version cannot be scanned remotely, this is the operating system limitation, and it will always show "access denied" error.
-Though it is possible to scan XP Home locally by running the standalone audit tool tniwinagent.exe (located in the program's installation folder) on that machine.
-It will generate a file with scan results (.inv extension) which should be copied to the program's storage (it will be imported upon the next program launch, or immediately, if the program is running), or import it using the main menu "Storage" or context menu of any group.
+This version of Windows cannot be scanned remotely.
+It’s an OS limitation, and the Access denied error will be displayed at all times.
+However, it’s possible to scan XP Home locally by running the standalone audit tool tniwinagent.exe (located in the program's installation folder) on that machine.
+It’ll generate an .inv file with scan results, which should be copied to the program's storage (it will be imported upon TNI’s next launch or immediately, if TNI is running) or imported by using the Storage main menu or any group's context menu.

-c) Modify the registry: set the value "forceguest" located in the key "HKEY_LOCAL_MACHINE\SYSTEM\CurrentControlSet\Control\Lsa" to zero, or just run a *.reg file of the following contents:
+* Modify the registry: set the forceguest value, located in the "HKEY_LOCAL_MACHINE\SYSTEM\CurrentControlSet\Control\Lsa" key, to zero.

 Windows Registry Editor Version 5.00

-This error may be caused by the following reasons:
+A: This error may be caused by one of the following reasons:

-Try to disable a firewall on remote computer temporarily.
-If the target computer has Windows XP SP2/SP3, Vista or 7, see the question regarding the Windows Firewall setup.
+Try temporarily disabling the firewall on the remote computer.
+If the target computer runs on Windows XP SP2/SP3, Vista or 7, see the question regarding the Windows Firewall setup.

 "WMI is preinstalled in Windows 7, Windows Vista, Windows Server 2008, Windows Server 2003, Windows XP, Windows Me, and Windows 2000.